ElesionWoW/BigWigs/README.md

 * Tattle option also prints to the default chat window.
 * Added alternate triggers to greatly reduce the reliance on SuperWoW cast events.
 * Added mark (default: on) and alert with sound cue (default: off) about the current Waking Nightmare target to indicate Crawler spawn point for OTs.
+* Added bars for minimum Shackles cooldown (default: on) and Fear cooldown (default: off) (largely by [DCV-2142](https://github.com/DCV-2142/BigWigs)).

 Kruul is unchanged for now.
+### Internal Changes
+Check out the documentation subfolder for further information on many features.
+* Full support for forking.
+* New helper functions added to Core: BuffNameByIndex(), GetUnitIdByName(), GetTargetByName(), GetGUIDByName(), OffsetGUID(), RaidTargetLookup().
+* Expanded Bars plugin to add emphasis toggle, streamlined OnClick handling, and a new dynamically updating MonitorBar.
+* Updated Babble-Zone and Babble-Boss libraries with TWoW custom names.
+### Design Principles for Contributing
+* Avoid relying on client mods. - Where possible provide alternate triggers that don't require client mods (like SuperWoW).
+* Give players options. - Create sensible and granular settings.
+If a feature is only relevant to few people, do still include it but default it to off.
+* Provide actionable information that is easy to parse. - BigWigs should serve relevant information in high-pressure situations without distracting users.
+Examples: For an alert "Run away - Corruption!" is better than "There is Corruption of Medivh on you, you should get out of the raid".
+For a bar text "Alice MC" is more helpful than "Chains of Kel'Thuzad on Alice". [sidenote: this is mostly for new features; for old features there is value in keeping alerts people have grown used to]
+* Calls to action should have sound cues. - Not everyone plays with sound, but those that do rely on it.
+* Field-test your updates. - Never push major updates that you haven't verified in-game.

+If you (broadly) heed those principles I do welcome well-crafted pull requests!
+But please be patient and don't expect immediate reactions.
+BigWigs is a low-priority project for me.

 # BigWigs (legacy description)
 BigWigs is a World of Warcraft AddOn to predict certain AI behaviour to improve the players performance.<br>